 Our History and Impact

 The Healthy Active Living and Obesity Research Group (HALO) was established in 2007 in response to the escalating obesity crisis and the increasing complexity of related co-morbidities.
-Today the HALO team consists of 17 staff (including 6 researchers), a childhood obesity clinical team (Centre for Healthy Active Living), 17 graduate students, and many community volunteers.
+Today the HALO team consists of 15 staff (including 4 researchers), a childhood obesity clinical team (Centre for Healthy Active Living), 15 graduate students, trainees, undergraduate students, and many community volunteers.

 Some of our practice-changing contributions include:

 |Development of the Kenyan International Development Study – Canadian Activity Needs Research Alliance (KIDS-CAN)||Creation of the Centre for Healthy Active Living (CHAL)|

 |Development of the Canadian Assessment of Physical Literacy (CAPL) and CAPL-2||Development of the Canadian Physical Activity Guidelines and Canadian Sedentary Behaviour Guidelines|

 |Development of the Canadian 24-Hour Movement Guidelines for Children and Youth: An Integration of Physical Activity, Sedentary Behaviour, and Sleep – a world first||Development of Canadian 24-Hour Movement Guidelines for the Early Years|

 |Creation of the Sedentary Behaviour Research Network (SBRN)||Development of the Active Healthy Kids Canada Position Stand on Active Video Games for Children and Youth|

 |Contribution to the development of the Canadian Obesity Network’s (CON) 5 As of Healthy Pregnancy Weight Gain||Development of an “Obesity in Preconception and Pregnancy” resource for maternity care providers|